sogaiu/judge-gen/README.md

   > formatted tests initially"

-* Provide a canonical location for illustrative examples to help potential users begin to form appropriate mental models.
+* Provide a canonical location for illustrative examples to help potential users form appropriate mental models.

   > Think: "place a few useful examples of calling a function in a
   > comment block immediately after a function's definition"